One letter, two characters: nj, lj and dž

 - To produce the “hard” sounds (č, dž) your tongue should be further back along the palette

-*While it's important for students to learn the difference, in fact nowadays many Croatian native speakers make little or no distinction in their pronunction of č and ć, or dž and đ.
+While it's important to get to know the difference when students learn Croatian, in fact nowadays many Croatian native speakers make little or no distinction in their pronunction of č and ć, or dž and đ.

 Last but not least: š and ž